 You want to train at higher intensities for longer periods of time as you build your fitness.

-I started dropping HUGE amounts of time when I began doing long runs at slightly higher efforts, but not to the point where I was going anaerobic.
+I started dropping large amounts of time when I began doing long runs faster.

 There is simply not enough oxygen delivery for them to work properly and thus it begins to break down sugar and produce lactic acid.

 Better said, lactate will not be able to be converted back into energy needed to sustain the pace you were holding.

 How Many Miles a Week Should a Beginner Run a Marathon?

 I would recommend beginners running at least 40 miles a week.
 Of course, you need to start slow and gradually increased your mileage.
 I highly recommend investing in a heart rate monitor.
 I use the Garmin 245.
 It helps me to sustain the proper paces and at the correct intensities.

 Heart rate monitors will ensure that you are not over training.
 In addition, you will focus more of your attention on heart rate rather than splits.
 Remember, the fitter you get the faster your splits will be.

 How can you get your goal marathon race pace to feel easier?
 One example is to do track workouts at a much faster pace than goal marathon race pace.